harrypujols/urinal-checkmate/README.md

 You're in the men's room.
 You need to pee.

 ## Rules
-If you're a man, you already know them.
+If you're a man, you already know the rules.

 ## Changelog
 - 10/23/15 Beta released.